dukeatcoding/dXml/readme.markdown

 * The ability to interact with web sites and handle the basic setup and communication.
 * The ability to talk to soap based web services, constructing and deconstructing messages as necessary.

+# Documentation

+dXml is documented thanks to [Tomaz's appledoc](http://github.com/tomaz/appledoc).
+This tool allows use to generate an XCode formatted document bundle which you can install into xcode.

+# The quick guide to dXml

 ## Building xml structures.

 The bulk of dXml's document model is handled by two class - XmlNode and TextNode.